Ukraine crowdfunds $10M in 24 hours to buy kamikaze drones

 “They wanted to scare us but we united even more.
 Remember: never infuriate Ukrainians.
 Never.
 The people have donated for the revenge, so we will ensure the revenge happens,” Prytula said.

-During a video conference on Tuesday, the President of Ukraine, Volodymyr Zelenskiy, informed the leaders of the G7 nations that had attacked Ukrainian cities over the previous two days with a variety of munitions, resulting in the deaths of 20 people.
+During a video conference on Tuesday, the President of Ukraine, Volodymyr Zelenskiy, informed the leaders of the G7 nations that Russia had attacked Ukrainian cities over the previous two days with a variety of munitions, resulting in the deaths of 20 people.

 “The enemy has used more than 100 cruise missiles, dozens of different drones, including Iranian Shaheds,” Zelenskiy said.
 “And every 10 minutes I receive a message about the enemy’s use of Iranian Shaheds.”